subdesign/laravel-webfaction/README.md

 ```

 Where `WF_USERNAME` and `WF_PASSWORD` is your control panel username and password.
-If your have multiple machines, you can define the machine name `WF_MACHINE` like Web123 on which one you want to use the API.
+If you have multiple machines, you can define the machine name `WF_MACHINE` like Web123 on which one you want to use the API.

 ## Dependency